 The main focus is on art from the Tibetan Buddhist world, with a collection of thangkas and paintings, sculptures in wood, bronze and copper repoussé, ritual objects, wooden bookcovers, furniture, rugs and textiles from Tibet, Nepal, Bhutan and Mongolia.

 The owner of the gallery is Drs.
 Sjoerd de Vries, traveller in Asian – and especially Himalayan – regions since 1970.
-I am art-historian and tibetologist (Universities of Amsterdam and Leyden).
-I have sold, in my long history, objects to major museums in the world, like the Metropolitan Museum of Art and the Rubin Museum of Art (New York); the Los Angeles County Museum of Art (Los Angeles), the Rietberg Museum (Zürich), the British Museum and the Victoria and Albert Museum (London), the Ashmolean Museum (Oxford), Linden Museum (Stuttgart), the Tropical Museum (Amsterdam), the Wereldmuseum (Rotterdam), Musée Guimet and Quai Branly (Paris), The Tibet Museum (Gruyères) etc.; and of course to many more private collectors all over the world!
+I am an art historian and tibetologist (Universities of Amsterdam and Leyden).
+I have sold, in my long history, objects to major museums in the world, like the Metropolitan Museum of Art and the Rubin Museum of Art (New York); the Los Angeles County Museum of Art (Los Angeles), the Rietberg Museum (Zürich), the British Museum and the Victoria and Albert Museum (London), the Ashmolean Museum (Oxford), Linden Museum (Stuttgart), the Tropical Museum (Amsterdam), the Wereldmuseum (Rotterdam), Musée Guimet and Quai Branly (Paris), The Tibet Museum (Gruyères), etc.; and of course to many more private collectors all over the world!

 for a virtual tour of the gallery, see: A Virtual Tour at Google Maps